Sir James Macdonald, 6th Baronet

 Sir James Macdonald, 6th Baronet (died 1723) was a Scottish Chief of Clan Macdonald of Sleat.

 Early life

 Macdonald was a younger son of Sir Donald Macdonald, 3rd Baronet and Lady Mary Douglas.
 Among his siblings was elder brother, Sir Donald Macdonald, 4th Baronet, who participated in the Jacobite rising of 1689 and 1715.

-His paternal grandparents were Sir James Macdonald, 2nd Baronet (the eldest and only surviving son of Sir Archibald Macdonald, a Baron of the Exchequer) and Margaret Mackenzie.
+His paternal grandparents were Sir James Mor Macdonald, 2nd Baronet and Margaret Mackenzie.
 His maternal grandparents were Robert Douglas, 8th Earl of Morton and the former Anne Villiers (a daughter of Sir Edward Villiers).

 Career

 Upon the death of his nephew, Donald in 1720, he succeeded as the 6th Baronet Macdonald, of Sleat, in the Isle of Skye, County Inverness, which had been created in the Baronetage of Nova Scotia in 1625.
 He lived at Oransay, Scotland.